-(1) Under Trade Union Acts.-The Commonwealth Year Book of 1953 (No. 39, p.
+- (1) Under Trade Union Acts.-The Commonwealth Year Book of 1953 (No. 39, p.
 448) gives some information on the registration of trade unions under the Trade Union Acts.
-In general, this section indicates that the available information is inadequate for statistical purposes.

-(2) Under Victorian State Industrial Legislation.-In 1884, the Victorian Parliament passed a Trade Union Act, based on an English Act of three years earlier, but the unions refused to register under it and the Act was amended in 1886.
+In general, this section indicates that the available information is inadequate for statistical purposes. - (2) Under Victorian State Industrial Legislation.-In 1884, the Victorian Parliament passed a Trade Union Act, based on an English Act of three years earlier, but the unions refused to register under it and the Act was amended in 1886.
 The Trade Unions Act 1958 still makes provision for registration on compliance with certain standards.
 Registration gives a trade union a corporate identity and legal status for the purpose of engaging in strikes.
-However, registration has never been compulsory and few unions have sought the provisions of the legislation.

-(3) Under the (Commonwealth) Conciliation and Arbitration Act.-Under Part VIII. of the Conciliation and Arbitration Act 1904-1964, any association of employers in any industry who have, or any employer who has employed, on an average taken per month, not less than 100 employees during the six months preceding application for registration, or any association of not less than 100 employees in any industry, may be registered.
-Under the Public Service Arbitration Act an association of less than 100 employees may be registered as an organization, provided that its members comprise at least three-fifths of all persons engaged in that industry in the Service.
+However, registration has never been compulsory and few unions have sought the provisions of the legislation. - (3) Under the (Commonwealth) Conciliation and Arbitration Act.-Under Part VIII. of the Conciliation and Arbitration Act 1904-1965, any association of employers in any industry who have, or any employer who has employed, on an average taken per month, not less than 100 employees during the six months preceding application for registration, or any association of not less than 100 employees in any industry, may be registered.
+However, the Public Service Arbitration Act provides that an association of less than 100 employees may be registered as an organization under the Conciliation and Arbitration Act if its members comprise at least three-fifths of all persons engaged in that industry in the Service.
 Such Public Service organizations are included in the figures shown below.
 Registered unions include both interstate associations and associations operating within one State only.
 Registration under Commonwealth legislation began in 1906.
-At the end of 1963, the number of employers' organizations registered under the provisions of the Conciliation and Arbitration Act was 66.
-The number of unions of employees registered at the end of 1963 was 154, with a membership of 1,663,822 representing 83 per cent. of the total membership of all trade unions in Australia.
+At the end of 1964, the number of employers' organizations registered under the provisions of the Conciliation and Arbitration Act was 66.
+The number of unions of employees registered at the end of 1964 was 156, with a membership of 1,710,000 representing 83 per cent. of the total membership of all trade unions in Australia.